pallets/jinja/docs/intro.rst

 provide feedback in the `Jinja bug tracker`_.

-Also please keep in mind that the documentation is written with Python 2 in mind, you will have to adapt the shown code examples to Python 3 syntax for yourself.
+Also please keep in mind that the documentation is written with Python 2 in mind, so you will have to adapt the shown code examples to Python 3 syntax for yourself.